The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Introduction

-We organize the remainder of the paper as follows.
-To inform the choice for X-chromosome association studies, in Section \ref{auto} we first shed new light on the merits of genotypic models in the familiar context of analyzing autosome SNPs, and provide analytical power results across all possible genetic models.
-In Section \ref{Xchr}, we present our main theory to address the challenges specific to the X-chromosome, as well as empirical results from simulation studies.
-In Section \ref{application}, we provide corroborating evidence from several applications in favour of the proposed method.
-Finally in Section \ref{discussion}, we discuss the limitations of our approach and possible future work.
+We first present our main theory to address the eight challenges associated with X-chromosome-inclusive GWAS in Section \ref{Xchr}.
+We then provide analytical results of power study across all possible genetic models, sample sizes and type I error rates, as well as empirical results from simulation studies in Section \ref{section:powerX}.
+For methodology completeness, this section also briefly discusses merit of the genotypic model in the familiar context of analyzing autosomal SNPs.
+We then provide corroborating evidence from several applications in favour of the proposed approach in Section \ref{application}.
+Finally we discuss the limitations of our approach and possible future work in Section \ref{discussion}.